Print Friendly, PDF & Email

 A MAN recalls the terrifying moment when the bomb went off that blew away the lower part of his leg.
 He shakes as, yet again, the images crowd in upon him, the screaming, the smell of burning, the sudden blackness, the splintering glass.
 He has come to see a therapist because these images and fears, from eight years ago, still continually invade his life.

-Quickly, the therapist works to calm him down, relaxing him deeply, and then gradually guides him to experience himself going swiftly backwards through the trauma, as if he were a character in a video, which is being rewound.
+Quickly, the therapist works to calm him down, relaxing him deeply, and then gradually guides him to experience himself going swiftly backwards through the trauma, as if he were a character in a film, which is being rewound.
 The therapist then asks him to view the trauma as if in fast forward on a TV screen.
 Just ten minutes later, after having done this a number of times, the man can think and talk about his ordeal without horror and panic for the first time since the incident.
 The intrusive thoughts and nightmares he had been suffering do not return.

 Another therapist in another therapy room requests a man to focus on a traumatic memory from the day that he nearly lost his life in an industrial accident.
 Simultaneously, the therapist moves her fingers to and fro in front of her client, asking him to track them with his eyes.
 Suddenly the man is sweating and shaking and, as different images of the events surface, one after the other, rates his degree of discomfort and the believability to him of certain statements about self-confidence and hope that the therapist presents to him.
 By the end of the hour's session, the devastating power of the memories has subsided and the man is much more hopeful about going on positively with his life.